danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 We then initialize a placeholder array with max length values, then run a spread operation from the start tile.
 Once the spread is done, we trace the path.

-As you can see, this function only returns a path if ot contains the start tile.
+As you can see, this function only returns a path if it contains the start tile.
-If the trace operation can not reach the start tile, no path should be returned.
+If the trace operation can't reach the start tile, no path should be returned.

-The spread operation is a recursive one that eventually will handle each tile at least once.
-It consists of two functions:
+The spread operation is recursive and will eventually handle each tile at least once.
+It consists of two functions, as can be seen below:

 ```csharp
 private void FindPath_Spread(Tile tile)